 - Mentorship Program: Every member, new and old, would be assigned a team leader/mentor who provides support.

-- Grunt Work Sessions (GWS): This is a weekly 4 hour volunteer session where members and non-members come together to do often neglected work such as making phone calls, designing flyers, conducting research, updating the contact list, scheduling one on ones with prospective members, and a lot more.
+- Grunt Work Sessions (GWS): This is a weekly 4 hour volunteer session where members and supporters come together to do often neglected work such as making phone calls, designing flyers, conducting research, updating the contact list, scheduling one on ones with prospective members, and much more.

 - 4 New Committees:

-- Health, Sustainbility, & Accountability Committee: holds members accountable to membership expectations, mediates internal conflicts, manages mentorship program, puts on social and recreational events for Alliance members, and creates processes for violations such as sexual assault or physical violence.
+**Health, Sustainability, & Accountability Committee: holds members accountable to membership expectations, mediates internal conflicts, manages mentorship program, puts on social and recreational events for Alliance members, and creates accountability processes for those who violate rules or guidelines.

 The goals of the DI were to

-- Steadily grow Alliance membership by recruiting new members
+- Steadily grow Alliance membership by prioritizing retention, relationship building, and mental health.

-- Increase the capacity of the Alliance to take on long-term campaigns or projects
+- Increase the capacity of the Alliance to take on long-term campaigns and projects

-- Provide supporters with ways to support the Alliance without becoming a member
+- Provide supporters with clear ways to support the Alliance without becoming a member

-- Provide members with the education and knowledge to be more effective organizers and better critical thinkers
+- Provide members with the education and skills to be more effective organizers and better critical thinkers

-- Use pre-designed processes to deal with internal conflict so as to prevent internal conflicts from disrupting the organization’s work
+- Use pre-designed processes to deal with internal conflict and minimize disruptions

 Researching Software Engineering

-The fancy name for these types of schools is “Software Engineering Fellowships” but they are also called coding boot-camps.
+I researched Hackbright and other “Software Engineering Fellowships” also known as “coding boot-camps”.
 Coding boot-camps are extremely rigorous 12–18 week programs where students spend 60–80 hours a week learning how to code.
-Graduates of these boot-camps then go on to find entry level positions as software engineers with starting salaries that average anywhere from 80-105k depending on the school.
+Graduates of these boot-camps then go on to find entry level positions as software engineers.
 There’s only so much you can learn in 12–18 weeks so once graduates find a job they continue to develop their coding abilities through on-the-job experience.
-At first I thought I’d attend a coding boot-camp and then return to teaching while coding for my organization and maybe doing freelance work on the side.
-But during a trip to San Francisco I changed my mind.

 Breaking Into Startups